eighty20results/e20r-directory-for-pmpro/readme.txt

 == Examples ==
 Show only level IDs 1 and 4, hide avatars and email address:
-[pmpro_member_directory levels="1,4" show_avatar="false" show_email="false"]
+[e20r-directory-for-pmpro levels="1,4" show_avatar="false" show_email="false"]

 Show all level IDs, hide level name and start date:
-[pmpro_member_directory show_level="false" show_startdate="false"]
+[e20r-directory-for-pmpro show_level="false" show_startdate="false"]

 Show a unique member directory by level.
 Level 1 Members can only see other Level 1 Members...:
 [membership level="1"]
-[pmpro_member_directory levels="1"]
+[e20r-directory-for-pmpro levels="1"]
 [/membership]

 [membership level="2"]
-[pmpro_member_directory levels="2"]
+[e20r-directory-for-pmpro levels="2"]
 [/membership]

 [membership level="3"]
-[pmpro_member_directory levels="3"]
+[e20r-directory-for-pmpro levels="3"]
 [/membership]

 Show unique member profiles based on level - hide user phone number and email address.
 [membership level="1"]
-[pmpro_member_profile show_email="false" show_phone="false"]
+[e20r-member-profile show_email="false" show_phone="false"]
 [/membership]

 [membership level="2"]
-[pmpro_member_profile show_email="true" show_phone="true"]
+[e20r-member-profile show_email="true" show_phone="true"]
 [/membership]

 == Hooks & Filters ==
 === Filters ===
-1. pmpro_member_profile_shipping_header - Set the heading for the Shipping Information section (if applicable). default: 'Billing Address' - string
+1. e20r-member-profile_shipping_header - Set the heading for the Shipping Information section (if applicable). default: 'Billing Address' - string
-1. pmpro_member_profile_billing_header - Set the heading for the Billing Information section (if applicable). default: 'Shipping Address' - string
+1. e20r-member-profile_billing_header - Set the heading for the Billing Information section (if applicable). default: 'Shipping Address' - string
 1. pmpromd_extra_search_fields - List (array) of user meta data keys that will have added search input sections on the directory page - default: array() (empty array)
 1. pmpromd_exact_search_values - Whether to wrap the search input in wildcard during DB operation, or use the extact string as typed - default: false (boolean)
 1. pmpromd_membership_statuses - Membership statuses to include in the search result.
 Default behavior is to only included active member(s) - default: array( 'active' )
-1. pmpro_member_directory_set_order - Directly change the directory search result order (SQL).
+1. e20r-directory-for-pmpro_set_order - Directly change the directory search result order (SQL).
-1. pmpro_member_directory_sql - Modify the SQL statement used to search for whom to include in the directory listing
+1. e20r-directory-for-pmpro_sql - Modify the SQL statement used to search for whom to include in the directory listing
-1. pmpro_member_directory_search_class - Add extra CSS class(es) to the directory listing - default: null
+1. e20r-directory-for-pmpro_search_class - Add extra CSS class(es) to the directory listing - default: null
 1. pmpromd_search_placeholder_text - Change the placeholder text in the Search input field - default: "Search Members" - string
-1. pmpro_member_directory_extra_search_input - Add array of HTML to add extra search input fields (and field types) below the main "Search" input.
+1. e20r-directory-for-pmpro_extra_search_input - Add array of HTML to add extra search input fields (and field types) below the main "Search" input.
-1. pmpro_member_profile_fields - Allow user to remove/add additional usermetadata fields & labels programatically
+1. e20r-member-profile_fields - Allow user to remove/add additional usermetadata fields & labels programatically
-1. pmpro_member_directory_non_admin_profile_settings - Set to false in order to hide the "Hide from Member Directory?" setting on the user's WordPress profile page, unless they're assigned the administrator role.
+1. e20r-directory-for-pmpro_non_admin_profile_settings - Set to false in order to hide the "Hide from Member Directory?" setting on the user's WordPress profile page, unless they're assigned the administrator role.
-1. 'pmpro_member_directory_included_levels' - Allow admin to configure which membership level(s) to include for directory
+1. 'e20r-directory-for-pmpro_included_levels' - Allow admin to configure which membership level(s) to include for directory
-1. 'pmpro_member_directory_metafield_value' - Used to format/modify the displayed usermeta value (Register Helper field value).
+1. 'e20r-directory-for-pmpro_metafield_value' - Used to format/modify the displayed usermeta value (Register Helper field value).
 Useful when using select/select2 fields and you need to translate a value to a label or if the stored value consists of an array.
 In that case, the default behavior is to let the value to display as a comma-separated list).
-1. pmpro_member_directory_profile_show_return_link - Allow hiding the "View All Members" link on/from the Member Profile page (template).
+1. e20r-directory-for-pmpro_profile_show_return_link - Allow hiding the "View All Members" link on/from the Member Profile page (template).

 === Action hooks ===
-1. pmpro_member_directory_extra_search_output - Output HTML so a user can provide input for the specified pmpromd_extra_search_fields search fields
+1. e20r-directory-for-pmpro_extra_search_output - Output HTML so a user can provide input for the specified pmpromd_extra_search_fields search fields
-1. pmproemd_add_extra_profile_output - By default used to output the Shipping & Billing information sections on the user profile page, but can be used to add more data to the profile page for the user.
-Passes the current user's WP_User object as well as the array of entries from the 'fields=""' attribute (as it was prior to having been passed through the 'pmpro_member_profile_fields' filter).
+1. e20rmd_add_extra_profile_output - By default used to output the Shipping & Billing information sections on the user profile page, but can be used to add more data to the profile page for the user.
+Passes the current user's WP_User object as well as the array of entries from the 'fields=""' attribute (as it was prior to having been passed through the 'e20r-member-profile_fields' filter).
-1. pmproemd_add_extra_profile_output - Output HTML at the bottom of the profile page entry for the selected member.
+1. e20rmd_add_extra_profile_output - Output HTML at the bottom of the profile page entry for the selected member.
 Accepts 2 arguments: $real_fields_array (array of fields from Register Helper) and $profile_user (WP_User object for the member/user)
-1. pmproemd_add_extra_directory_output - Output HTML at the bottom of the directory entry for the current user.
+1. e20rmd_add_extra_directory_output - Output HTML at the bottom of the directory entry for the current user.
 Accepts 2 arguments: $real_fields_array (array of fields from Register Helper) and $the_user (WP_User object for the member/user)

-NOTE: pmpro_member_directory_extra_search_input (filter hook) and pmpro_member_directory_extra_search_output (action hook) are two ways - hooks - of achieving the same thing (the filter is for backwards compatibility reasons).
-The preferred approach at this point is to use the pmpro_member_directory_extra_search_output action hook.
+NOTE: e20r-directory-for-pmpro_extra_search_input (filter hook) and e20r-directory-for-pmpro_extra_search_output (action hook) are two ways - hooks - of achieving the same thing (the filter is for backwards compatibility reasons).
+The preferred approach at this point is to use the e20r-directory-for-pmpro_extra_search_output action hook.

 == Frequently Asked Questions ==

 = I found a bug in the plugin. =

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
-Thanks for helping. https://github.com/eighty20results.com/pmpro-extended-membership-directory/issues
+Thanks for helping. https://github.com/eighty20results.com/e20r-directory-for-pmpro/issues

 = I need help installing, configuring, or customizing the plugin. =